-Canada Graduate Scholarships
+Canada Graduate Research Scholarship

 NSERC offers scholarships to high calibre students enrolled in a Master’s program with thesis or a doctoral degree in the natural sciences or engineering.